Oregon's 15th House district

 District 15 of the Oregon House of Representatives is one of 60 House legislative districts in the state of Oregon.
-As of 2013, the boundary for the district includes portions of Benton and Linn counties.
+As of 2021, the boundary for the district includes portions of Benton, Marion, and Linn counties and is centered around Albany.
 The current representative for the district is Republican Shelly Boshart Davis of Albany.

 Election results

-District boundaries have changed over time, therefore, representatives before 2013 may not represent the same constituency as today.
+District boundaries have changed over time.
+Therefore, representatives before 2021 may not represent the same constituency as today.
 General election results from 2000 to present are as follows: